victorgalcantara/victorgalcantara/README.md

 - 🔭 I’m currently working on my research about education inequalities in Brazil with public data.

 - 🌱 I’m currently learning:
-- Programming languages: R, SQL, HTML and CSS.
+  - R, SQL, HTML and CSS.

 - 📫 How to reach me:
 - [My LinkedIn](https://www.linkedin.com/in/victor-gabriel-alcantara-427964163/)